 Time Savings: TL shipping can shave two days off your transit time by eliminating the extra handling involved with LTL shipments involving at least three trucks and two freight terminals.
 Full truckload shipments are picked up and delivered by the same truck with no extra stops between the pickup and delivery locations.

-Fewer Hassles: Less than truckload shipping revolves around accuracy.
+Fewer Hassles: LTL shipping revolves around accuracy.
 Every shipping unit (pallet, crate, etc.) Carriers audit the shipment and re-weight and re-measure.
 Knowing the freight class and density of your shipment, along with the requirement of certain accessorials and options like liftgates and oversized freight, can make LTL shipping more cumbersome.

 Reduced Risks: When your shipment has the entire truck to itself, you don’t have to worry about another shipper’s cargo damaging yours.
 Or vice versa, where another shipper may blame you for damage to their shipment.
 While additional 3rd party cargo insurance is still advisable in case of an unavoidable circumstance caused by weather, accident, or unforeseen delay, FTL shipping reduces some risks by eliminating shared trailer space.